Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Geometric Perspective

 \subsection{Problem Hamiltonian}

 Usually there is more than one unique solution to a computational problem, for instance all binary variable assignments satisfying a propositional satisfiability problem.
 This adds variability to the geometric perspective discussed above.
 Instead of rotating our initial state to a specific target state $\ketpsiT$, a quantum algorithm has the freedom to reach any state within the \emph{target space}, which is the subspace of $\hilSpcn$ that contains all superpositions of quantum states encoding problem solutions.
 Thus, the geodesic distance $s_0$ from above needs to be reinterpreted to be the shortest geodesic distance to one of the states in the target space.
 In the following, we will address this by first defining the target space based on an indicator function of problem solutions and a two-level problem Hamiltonian projecting on said target space.
+In contrast to Hamiltonians usually found in combinatorial optimisation such two-level Hamiltonians encode solution spaces of decision problems, where the solutions are not weighted and the task is to find any valid solution.
 We then show, that the expected value of this problem Hamiltonian corresponds to the scaled inverse geodesic distance from the initial state to the target space.